-Tip: If you encounter problems starting the system, review the global_config/hosts.conf and global_config/environment.conf files on each server.
-If you do not find any obvious configuration errors, contact Caplin Support (see section 13 on page 29).
+Tip: If you encounter problems starting the system, review the global\config/hosts-defns.conf and global\config/environment.conf files on each server.
+If you do not find any obvious configuration errors, contact Caplin Support (see "Appendix B: Contacting Caplin Support" on page 32).